practicalli/practicalli-clojurescript-landingpage/README.md

 ### Deploying to Test

-Copy the following files and directories to the `/docs` directory:
+Copy any changes in the following files and directories to the `/docs` directory:

 - `resources/public/index.html`
 - `resources/public/css`
 - `resources/public/images`

-Committing these files in the `/docs` directory will update [the test environment for this project](https://practicalli.github.io/practicalli-landing-page/), allowing deployed changes to be viewed before pushing to live.
+Committing these files in the `/docs` directory will update [the test environment for this project](https://practicalli.github.io/practicalli.github.io/), allowing deployed changes to be viewed before pushing to live.

 ## Automated Deploy via GitHub Actions

 `.github/workflows/deploy.yml` defines a GitHub Actions workflow to deploy on any commit to the `live` branch, including pull requests merged to that branch.

-`clojure -M:fig:live` command is called to compile the ClojureScript code into an advanced compiled JavaScript file and written to the `docs` directory.
+`clojure -M:env/figwheel:build/live` command is called to compile the ClojureScript code into an advanced compiled JavaScript file and written to the `docs` directory.

-The GitHub Action deploys the contents of `docs` directory to the root of the `gh-pages` branch
+The GitHub Action deploys the contents of `docs` directory to the root of the `gh-pages` branch.

-### Manual Deploy to Live

-Clone the `practicalli.github.io` repository

-`git clone git@github.com:practicalli/practicalli.github.io.git`

-Copy all files and directories from the `/docs` directory to the root of that repository.

-`cp -ruv ../practicalli-landing-page/docs/* .`

-> Note: option r for recursive, u for update so only newer files are copied and v for verbose to show what files are copied.

 ## License

-Copyright © 2019 Practicalli / jr0cket
+Copyright © 2019 Practicalli

 Distributed under the Creative Commons Attribution Share-Alike 4.0 International